PacoVu/IODClientForWindowsUniversal/README.md

 >Note:

 > 1. In the case of the "file" parameter, the value must be a StorageFile object.
-> 2. In the case of a parameter type is an array<>, the key must be defined as "arrays" and the value must be a Dictionary\<String,String\> object with the key is the parameter name and the values separated by commas “,”.
-E.g.:
+> 2. In the case of a parameter type is an array<>, the key must be defined as "arrays" and the value must be a Dictionary\<String,String\> object with the key is the parameter name and the values separated by commas ",".

 >E.g.:
 ##